-Chapter 6 contains 20 model reports to be completed by the auditor following his or her completion of the appropriate compliance sections.
+Chapter 6 contains 2 model reports, one of which is to be completed by the auditor following his or her completion of the appropriate compliance sections.

-The report or the language from the report must be issued as part of the audits of the Town.
+These reports or the language from these reports must be issued as part of the audits of the governmental entities or relief associations.